liquidprompt/liquidprompt/README.md

 number of pending commits, if any;
 * a yellow plus if there is stashed modifications;
 * a red star if there is some untracked files in the repository;
+* the runtime of the last command, if it has exceeded a certain threshold
 * the error code of the last command, if it has failed in some way;
 * a smart mark: ± for git directories, ☿ for mercurial, ‡ for svn, ‡± for git-svn, ⌘ for fossil, $ or % for simple user, a red # for root;